boomshankerx/proxmox-truenas/README.md

-# TrueNAS ZFS over iSCSI interface for Proxmox VE 8+
+# TrueNAS ZFS over iSCSI interface for Proxmox VE

+## Compatibility
+Proxmox VE 8.4.1
+pve-manager 8.4.5
+libpve-storage-perl 8.3.6

 ## Acknowledgement
 This plugin is based on https://github.com/TheGrandWazoo/freenas-proxmox.
 It has been converted to be compatible with the TrueNAS WebSocket API.
 It is currently being targeted at Proxmox VE 8+ and TrueNAS 24.04+